-This test also addresses cases in which, for example, a specified payment is made to a fiscally transparent entity (such as a partnership) and owners of the entity that are specified recipients of the payment each derive only a portion of the payment under its tax law.
-The test ensures that, with respect to each specified recipient, only the no-inclusion that occurs for the portion of the specified payment that it derives may give rise to a disqualified hybrid amount.
-In addition, as a result of the relatedness or structured arrangement limitation discussed in section II.F of this Explanation of Provisions, the no-inclusion with respect to the specified recipient is taken into account under the proposed regulations only if the specified recipient is related to the specified payment is made.
+This test also addresses cases in which, for example, a specified payment is made to a fiscally transparent entity

+(such as a partnership) and owners of the entity that are specified recipients of the payment each derive only a portion of the payment under its tax law.
+The test ensures that, with respect to each specified recipient, only the noinclusion that occurs for the portion of the specified payment that it derives may give rise to a disqualified hybrid amount.
+In addition, as a result of the relatedness or structured arrangement limitation discussed in section II.F of this Explanation of Provisions, the noinclusion with respect to the specified recipient is taken into account under the proposed regulations only if the specified recipient is related to the specified party or is a party to a structured arrangement pursuant to which the specified payment is made.

-F. Relatedness or structured arrangement limitation
+F. Relatedness or Structured Arrangement Limitation

 In determining whether a specified payment is made pursuant to a hybrid or branch mismatch arrangement, the proposed regulations generally only consider the tax laws of tax residents or taxable branches that are related to the specified party.
-See proposed §1.267A-2(f).
+See proposed § 1.267A-2(f).
 For example, in general, only the tax law of a specified recipient that is related to the specified party is taken into account for purposes of determining whether the specified payment is made pursuant to a hybrid transaction.
-Because a deemed branch payment by its terms involves a related home office, the relatedness limitation in proposed §1.267A-2(f) does not apply to proposed §1.267A-2(c).
+Because a deemed branch payment by its terms involves a related home office, the relatedness limitation in proposed § 1.267A-2(f) does not apply to proposed § 1.267A-2(c).